Amazon Kindle Advertising Strategy: The Complete Guide for 2025

 3. Breakeven Advertising Campaign ➡ ACoS = Breakeven ACoS

-By knowing your breakeven ACoS% you can use that as your key benchmark in the ongoing KDP advertising management and optimization.
+By knowing your breakeven ACoS% you can use that as your key benchmark in the ongoing KDP advertising management and listing optimization (Amazon Listing Optimization Services).
 From the 3 scenarios above it may seem obvious that you want to avoid scenario 2, but it really depends on your advertising objectives, which will be discussed in the next section.

 Let’s talk about campaign objectives, the key here is to identify what is the end goal here for your KDP advertising campaign, so you can establish your Amazon kindle advertising strategy.
 The following are the potential objectives for your KDP Advertising campaigns: